Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Outline of the MPQC protocol

 Here we describe our MPQC protocol in more detail.
 First of all, the entire MPQC protocol consists of \textit{sharing}, \textit{verification}, \textit{computation}, and \textit{reconstruction} phases, and has two sub-protocols as its building blocks, i.e., the VHSS protocol and the gate teleportation protocol.
 Let us see the entire flow of the MPQC protocol by closing up each phase and in parallel explaining how the two sub-protocols are involved in the process.

 \textbf{Sharing:} At this stage of the MPQC protocol, quantum nodes create global logical quantum state $\bar{\bar{\mathcal{P}}}$ by executing the sharing phase of the VHSS protocol $n$ times.
 Each time quantum nodes execute the sharing phase of the VHSS protocol with the quantum node $i$ acting as a dealer $D^i$ and the single-qubit quantum state $\rho^i$ as an input, they jointly prepare logical quantum state $\bar{\bar{\mathcal{P}}}^i$, see Table~\ref{table:vhss_protocol}.
-Here, each quantum node requires a workspace of $n^2$ qubits for holding his share of the global logical quantum state $\bar{\bar{\mathcal{P}}}$, i.e., a share $\bar{\bar{\mathcal{P}}}_i$.
-We also note that this phase of the MPQC protocol has a communication complexity of $\mathcal{O}(n)$ qubits per quantum node.
+Here, each quantum node $j$ requires a workspace of $n^2$ qubits for holding his share of the global logical quantum state $\bar{\bar{\mathcal{P}}}$, i.e., a share $\bar{\bar{\mathcal{P}}}_j$.
+We also note that this phase of the MPQC protocol has a communication complexity of $\mathcal{O}(n^2)$ qubits per quantum node, which is obvious considering that at this stage of the MPQC protocol quantum nodes simply execute the sharing phase of the VHSS protocol $n$ times.
 For the details see Table~\ref{table:mpqc_protocol}.